-If uniform purchase presents a financial hardship, please contact the main office.
+If uniform purchase presents a financial hardship, please contact the main office and ask to speak with the Director of Social Services.
 Haven Academy has a "Uniform Closet," for exchanging uniform clothing.
 Gently used uniform items will be available for free.
 Families are encouraged to donate any outgrown uniform clothing that can still be worn.